Match fixing in association football: Algeria

 In September 2018, the BBC reported on match fixing in Algerian football.

 Azerbaijan

 On 30 November 2017, Keshla FK confirmed that they had terminated the contracts of Nizami Hajiyev and Mirhüseyn Seyidov due to suspicion of match manipulating, with both also being arrested.
 The following day, 1 December 2017, both Hajiyev and Seyidov were banned from all footballing activities by the AFFA.

 In December 2019, Jamshid Maharramov was arrested in relation to match-fixing allegations that saw him banned from football by the AFFA in 2017.

 Bangladesh

 On 29 August 2021, Arambagh KS were found guilty of spot-fixing, match manipulations and live and online betting.
-Bangladesh Football Federation disciplinary committee fined 5 lakhs BDT & banned Arambagh for two years from Second Division League and relegated them to the Dhaka Senior Division Football League, which is the country's third tier.
+The Bangladesh Football Federation disciplinary committee fined 5 lakhs BDT and banned Arambagh from entering the second-tier, the Bangladesh Championship League for two years.
+The club would have to enter domestic football again through the third-tier, the Dhaka Senior Division Football League.

 Belgium

 In October 2018, 14 people, including two referees, were arrested and charged with bribery involving two relegation battles in a match-fixing investigation.